 Once through security, you will be on the ground floor, where you will find a 24-minute film that covers the history of the building, with interviews with the Chief Justice as well as Associate and former Justices.

 It’s on this floor where you will also find the current exhibitions.

-From the first Monday to October to Mid-April, cases are generally heard on Mondays, Tuesdays and Wednesdays at 10 am and 11 am, with additional afternoon sessions as needed.
+From the first Monday to October to Mid-April, cases are generally heard on Mondays, Tuesdays, and Wednesdays at 10 am and at 11 am, with additional afternoon sessions as needed.